ngkhang/boilerplate-react-vite-ts/README.md

 ## About this project

-- This is a boilerplate for React projects using Vite, TypeScript, React Router DOM, Tailwind CSS, ESLint, and Airbnb Guide Style.
+- This is a boilerplate for React project using Vite, TypeScript, React Router DOM, Tailwind CSS, ESLint, and Airbnb Guide Style.
 - If needed, you can install other frameworks or libraries.

 ---